PaperPrototype/Intro-to-Scripting-Games-Java/1 - Drawing/english.md

 ## Processing.js on Mac
 ![processing.js on mac](/Assets/processing-js.png)

-If yur on widnows it will look like this.
+If your on widnows it will look like this.

 ## Processing.js on Windows
 ![processing.js on windows](/Assets/proc-windows.png)